 Publisher: Global Landscapes Forum

-Keyword(s): agricultural systems, agriculture, BMZ, bonn2020, charter members, CIFOR, covid-19, Crop Trust, ecosystems, FAO, food, food systems, GIZ, GLF, glfbonn2020, Green recovery, health, hunger, livelihoods, nutrition, pandemics, restoration, supply chains, sustainable land use, UNREDD
+Keyword(s): agricultural systems, agriculture, charter members, CIFOR, covid-19, Crop Trust, ecosystems, FAO, food, food systems, Green Recovery, health, hunger, livelihoods, nutrition, pandemics, restoration, supply chains, sustainable land-use, UNREDD